aspynlim/git_practice/README.md

-# This is a PREMIUM version
+# This is a FREE version